Ashiatsu Massage Training Class: What Should I Expect!

 Another provider told one of our students that she was not the right body type for their program.
-Hmmm… What that’s supposed to mean?
-After reading about Barefoot Masters,® she mustered up the courage to call me.
-And asked about our program.
+Hmm… What that’s supposed to mean?
+After reading about Barefoot Masters,®, she mustered up the courage to call me and asked about our program.
 Happily, I explained that our philosophy was inclusive, not exclusive.
-She took a leap of faith and took the course.
+She took a leap of faith and registered for the course.
 Not only did she graduate, but she also went on to become an instructor of Ashiatsu.
 So, Jerry Dunn has put it this way, “Don’t limit your challenges, Challenge your limits!”.

 6. I’m a new massage therapist, is Ashiatsu Massage too advanced for me to learn?

-Again this is a question that gets asked a lot.
+Again, this is a question that gets asked a lot.
 Even though you do not have a lot of experience, it doesn’t matter.
 Ashiatsu class is a challenge for everyone.
-Training your feet to do what your hands do is like trying to write with your non-dominant hand, but a lot more fun.
-The first day of Ashiatsu training class is a brainbuster.
-The second day is much easier.
-New therapists are starting off on the right foot(pun intended).
+Training your feet to do massage is like writing with your non-dominant hand, but a lot more fun.
+The first day of the Ashiatsu training class is a brainbuster.
+The second day is much more comfortable.
+New therapists are starting on the right foot(pun intended).
 It is smart to take Ashiatsu training to avoid incurring overuse injuries in the future.